 The right Specialist Plastic Surgeon can help you understand the pros and cons of different breast implant size choices and whether or not you’re best off with small breast implants vs large breast implants, or the other way around.

-When you come see one of our Team’s top Surgeons in Melbourne for an opinion by a genuine Specialist Plastic Surgeon, you’ll get honest and helpful advice about implant size choices.
+When you come to see one of our Specialist Plastic Surgeons in Melbourne for an opinion by a genuine Specialist Plastic Surgeon, you’ll get honest and helpful advice about implant size choices.
 You can even request a VECTRA 3-D imaging session (ask about this when you phone (03) 8849 1444).